Here's Our Rant About Progenity Inc. (PROG)

-Progenity Inc. (NASDAQ:PROG) went up by 7.01% from its latest closing price compared to the recent 1-year high of $10.27.
-The company’s stock price has collected -8.20% of loss in the last five trading sessions.
-Press Release reported on 08/12/21 that Progenity Provides Corporate Update and Reports Second Quarter 2021 Financial Results
+Progenity Inc. (NASDAQ:PROG) went down by -54.77% from its latest closing price compared to the recent 1-year high of $9.75.
+The company’s stock price has collected -59.40% of loss in the last five trading sessions.
+Press Release reported on 08/20/21 that Thinking about buying stock in Sonnet BioTherapeutics, Progenity, Hexo Corp, SunLink Health Systems, or Endo International?

 Is It Worth Investing in Progenity Inc. (NASDAQ :PROG) Right Now?